toddfast/js-template/README.md

 $(<selector for template DOM element(s)>).refillTemplate(data [,parentData]);
 ```

 Merges (and re-merges) template data with the selected template DOM node.
 The template DOM node will not be cloned; this merging occurs in-place.
-Data can be merged repeatedly and *js-template* will find the differences and modify the DOM tree accordingly.
-It is preferable to use this technique, including in-place templates, because it allows for fast, real-time updates without cloning or destroying large segments of the DOM.
+Data can be merged repeatedly and *js-template* will efficiently find the differences and modify the DOM tree accordingly.
+It is preferable to use this technique because it allows for fast, real-time updates without cloning or destroying large segments of the DOM.

 * The `data` parameter is a normal JavaScript object whose properties will be used to fill the template with data.
 * The `parentData` parameter is shared data that may be used as a secondary lookup.